gabergabora/CozaStore/README.md

 ## Features

-The application displays different category of products such as footware,clothes and accessories.
+The application displays different category men and women clothes

 Users can do the following: